alarm-redist/fifty-states/analyses/GA_cd_2020/doc_GA_cd_2020.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 5,000 districting plans for Georgia.
+We sample 20,000 districting plans for Georgia.
 To balance county and municipality splits, we create pseudocounties for use in the county constraint, which leads to fewer municipality splits than using a county constraint.
+Note that Cobb, Fulton, and Gwinnett Counties must be split due to their large populations, although within each of these counties, we avoid splitting any municipality.
-We apply a hinge Gibbs constraint of strength 20 to encourage drawing majority black districts.
+We apply a hinge Gibbs constraint of strength 20 to encourage drawing the same number of majority-Black districts as the enacted plan, and a hinge Gibbs constraint of strength -20